 Activity Description Land Acquisition Land acquisition involving relocation Estimated affected population Categories of affected persons Retrofitting of Emergency Shelters Emergency shelters requiring total or partial retrofit No No No No Slope Stabilization Landslide prone communities in which intervention measures can be implemented to reduce the landslides and reduce the impact on infrastructure.
-Yes No TBD TBD Search and rescue (land and sea) Capacitate to perform land and sea rescue operation.
+Yes On the completion of study this would be determined TBD Farmer, Entire population Search and rescue (land and sea) Capacitate to perform land and sea rescue operation.
 NA NA NA NA Retrofitting\rec onstruction of government buildings The upgrading of buildings such as clinics and police stations.
 NO No TBD TBD Upgrade of disaster management agencies Activity included the provision of equipment and internal training NA NA NA NA Training National Disaster Training Programme N/A NA NA NA Institutional strengthening Involves the establishment of mechanisms for the monitoring disasters N/A NA NA NA Satellite Warehouse for communities Construct and equip nine satellite warehouses for communities No / TBD TBD TBD TBD Villa beach restoration Study to determine the pollution levels and reefs.
 TBD TBD TBD TBD